Analytics Comparison – Most Popular Web Analytics Tools in 2021

-Analytics tools assist in better understanding your website, presenting a variety of data in a user-friendly way.
-With these insights, it becomes possible to set concrete goals and continually improve how your page performs, all the while being able to measure growth over time.
+Analytics tools help to better understand your website by clearly presenting a variety of data.
+With these insights, you can set concrete goals and continually improve how your page performs, all the while being able to measure growth over time.
+But which analytic tools are the best?
+To help you decide, we've taken a look at the most popular solutions.

-Statistics - The Most Popular Analytics Tools in 2021
+Statistics: The Most Popular Analytics Tools

 Google Analytics